debruine/glossary/README.md

 ## Installation

-You can install the development version of glossary from CRANwith:
+You can (hopefully soon) install glossary from CRAN with:

 ``` r
 install.packages("glossary")